menny/bazel-leaf/README.md

 * In most cases, you'll need to first build the project from command line before importing it into Android Studio.
 For this project, run
 `./gradlew :app:assembleDebug` before importing into Android Studio, or before doing gradle-sync for the first time.
 * When running a gradle task from the Android Studio UI, you'll fail, and get the following error: `Error running 'bazel-leaf:app [assembleDebug]': com.intellij.openapi.externalSystem.service.execution.ExternalSystemRunConfiguration cannot be cast to com.intellij.execution.configurations.ModuleBasedConfiguration` Still trying to figure this one out.
+* When using a Maven dependency in Bazel, Android-Studio will not detect that.

 # License
 ```